aajanki/ts2workflows/language_reference.md

 Typescript `function`s are converted to subworkflow definitions.

 The program code must be written inside workflow blocks.
 Only `function` and `import` declarations are allowed on the top level of a source code file.
+Functions can only be defined at the top level of a source file, not inside functions or in other nested scopes.

 The workflow execution starts from the subworkflow called "main".